ericmann/htaccess-converter/README.md

-.htaccess Generator
+.htaccess Converter
 ===================

-Generate an .htaccess file given a CSV of root-relative redirects.
+Convert a CSV of root-relative redirects to a set of .htaccess rewrites.